 This is a free class for individuals 55 years or older.
 The class addresses fears associated with falling, environmental factors associated with falling and how to make positive changes, and exercises that help with strength, balance and range of motion.
 This is an eight-week course that meets weekly for two hours.

 COVID-19 Updates: Home visits have been put on hold temporarily in accordance with Public Health orders for COVID-19.
 For more information or to schedule an appointment by phone or in the office, please call (707) 412-3176 x 102 or email [email protected] All in-person appointments require a Covid-19 symptom screening prior to entry into the office.
+If you are experiencing any COVID-like symptoms (fever, cough, shortness of breath, etc.) please do not come to Mendonoma Health’s office until your symptoms have cleared.
 Individuals experiencing COVID-like symptoms or a fever cannot enter the facility and will need to reschedule by phone or when a COVID-negative test result can be provided.

 This website and MHA’s programs are supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of a financial assistance award through the Rural Health Network Development Program totaling $898,645 and through the Rural Communities Opioid Response Program totaling $1 million, over a 3-year period, with 80% funded by HRSA/HHS and 20% percentage funded by non-government source(s), such as the Arlene & Michael Rosen Foundation, Santa Rosa Memorial Hospital, the Community Foundation of Mendocino County and tax-deductible contributions from community members.
 The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement by, HRSA/HHS or the U.S. Government.